Q-Agency/Q-Structurize/README.md

 # Q-Structurize
-Create structured chunks ready for Rag
+Upload PDF and create structured chunks ready for Rag.